-Throughout the course, students will engage in a variety of short prose fiction and non-fiction texts as well as poetry.
-In addition to these forms of texts, the course will be comprised of four main units of study.
+Throughout the course, students will engage in a variety of short prose fiction and non-fiction texts well as poetry.
+In addition to these forms of texts, the course will be comprised of four main units ofstudy.

-Weeks 1-4: Unit 1-Non-Fiction Prose - Students will study Tara Westover's memoir Educated and explore a sampling of non-fictional texts.

-Weeks 5-8: Unit 2- Fiction Prose- Students will study Will Ferguson's 419 and explore a sampling of poetry, non-fictional and fictional texts.
+Weeks 1-5: Unit 1-Non-Fiction Prose - Students will study Tara Westover's memoir Educated and explore a sampling of non-fictional texts.
+Unit 2-Fiction Prose- Students will explore a sampling of fictional texts.

-Weeks 9-10: Unit 3-The Research Essay.
-Students will be introduced to the research process and research essay early on in the semester in preparation for this major assignment.
+Weeks 6: Unit 3-The Research Essay.
+Students will be introduced to the research process andresearch essay early on in the semester in preparation for this major assignment.

-Weeks 11-15: Unit 4- Drama- Students will study William Shakespeare's Othello and explore a sampling of Shakespearean drama, poetry, as well as contemporary plays.
+Weeks 7-8: Unit 4- Drama- Students will study William Shakespeare's Othello and explore asampling of Shakespearean drama, poetry, as well as contemporary plays.